social-streets/the-slice/site-template/src/data/articles/jack-gipson-jay-bits-bobs-podcast-grime-bow-e3.md

   - "features"
 featuredImage: "/images/Bits-Bobs-podcast-presenters-1.jpg"
 author: "siva-thangarajah"
-excerpt: "‘The youth clubs were the element that brought everyone together as part of that MCing culture.
+description: "‘The youth clubs were the element that brought everyone together as part of that MCing culture.
 So after they started shutting down, everyone sort of drifted,’ laments Gipson."
 ---

 Hosts of a new podcast inspired by the local music scene talk to us about growing up with the legends of grime and why the genre is here to stay.